Ikethepro18/legends-wardrobe/README.md

 # Not working?
 This may be it!
+This program is Python based and requires Python to be installed to run.
+The compiled executable, however, does not need Python installed to run

-The python program uses the 'request' library.
+If you choose to run the Python script, uses the 'request' library.
 This is not installed by default and so must be installed manually.
 To do so, press win+r to open the run dialogue and then type in `powershell` and press enter.
 Within powershell type `pip install request`.
 If it responds

 `ERROR: Could not find a version that satisfies the requirement request (from versions: none)`